Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Application to symplectic geometry

-\begin{definition} A \emph{labeled weighted polygon of complexity $\mf\in\Z_{\geq0}$} is defined to be with where $\pi_1: \R^2 \to \R$ is projection onto the first coordinate.
-We denote the space of labeled weighted polygons of any weight by $\lwpoly$. \end{definition}
+where $\pi_1\colon \R^2 \to \R$ is projection onto the f\/irst coordinate.
+We denote the space of labeled weighted polygons of any defect by $\lwpoly$. \end{Definition}

 The labels $k_j$, $j=1, \ldots, \mf$, will become the twisting index invariant after the appropriate quotient.
-These integers represent how the semiglobal model of each focus-focus fiber relates to the global toric momentum map used to define the polygon.
-The polygon invariant will be the orbit of a specific type of element of $\lwpoly$.
-Recall \footnote{The authors of~\cite{PeVNsemitoricinvt2009,PeVNconstruct2011} denote by $T$ the transpose of this matrix.
+The polygon invariant will be the orbit of a specif\/ic type of element of $\lwpoly$.
+Recall\footnote{The authors of~\cite{PeVNsemitoricinvt2009,PeVNconstruct2011} denote by $T$ the transpose of this matrix.
 Since in this paper we have discovered the connection to $\sltz$ we have chosen to instead use the notation standard to $\sltz$-presentations.}

 for $k\in\Z$.
 Recall by Notation~\ref{notationST} that $Tv$ always means $T_\sltz v$ for any $v\in\Z^2$.